Wade Davis (baseball): 2009

 Davis made his major league debut on September 6, 2009, against the Detroit Tigers.
 He earned a no-decision after pitching seven innings, allowing one run, with nine strikeouts.

 2010

 Davis was the July 2010 AL Rookie Pitcher of the Month, after posting a 4–0 record with a 3.03 ERA in five starts.

 He was named a starting pitcher on Baseball America's 2010 All-Rookie Team.
 The Tampa Bay chapter of the Baseball Writers' Association of America also named Davis the Most Outstanding Rookie of the Tampa Bay Rays for the 2010 season.
 He came in 4th in the voting for 2010 AL Rookie of the Year.

 2011–2012

 After two years in the Rays' starting rotation, Davis spent 2012 coming out of the Rays' bullpen and had a strong season.

 Kansas City Royals

-On December 9, 2012, Davis was traded to the Kansas City Royals (along with James Shields) in exchange for Wil Myers, Jake Odorizzi, Mike Montgomery and Patrick Leonard.
+On December 9, 2012, Davis was traded to the Kansas City Royals (along with James Shields and Elliot Johnson) in exchange for Wil Myers, Jake Odorizzi, Mike Montgomery and Patrick Leonard.